aws-samples/amazon-managed-service-for-apache-flink-examples/java/WindowingTumbling/README.md

 * Flink version: 1.18
 * Flink API: DataStream API
-* Flink Connectors: Kafka Connector, Kinesis Connector
+* Flink Connectors: Kinesis Connector
 * Language: Java (11)

 The project can run both on Amazon Managed Service for Apache Flink, and locally for development.